Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitwidgets/docs/AuthenticationView.md

 # AuthenticationView - Qt Widgets UI control/Class

 The [AuthenticationView - Qt Widgets UI control/Class](https://developers.arcgis.com/qt/toolkit/api-reference/esri-arcgisruntime-toolkit-authenticationview.html) handles authentication challenges and automatically launching the appropriate UI for each type of authentication.
-Declare an AuthenticationView in your QML file.
+Declare an AuthenticationView widget.
 The AuthenticationView will then be connected to all authentication challenges, and will automatically launch the appropriate view for the type of challenge.
 Supported security formats include:

 - ArcGIS Token (UserCredentialsView)
 - HTTP Basic (UserCredentialsView)